TUM - ICL Mathematical Sciences Hub

 Collaborative Mathematics Hub within Flagship Partnership

 The mathematical sciences hub is part of the Flagship Partnership between the Technical University of Munich (TUM) and Imperial College London (ICL).
-It will provide a forum for intensive exchange and builds on strong existing links and common research interests, for example in the areas of random systems, modelling, statistics, PDEs, applied and numerical analysis.
+It provides a forum for intensive exchange and builds on strong existing links and common research interests, for example in the areas of random systems, modelling, statistics, PDEs, applied and numerical analysis.

-The Departments of Mathematics at Imperial and TUM have both granted financial support for the Hub to enable increased exchange and collaboration between their members.
 The application process is straightforward and is open to all members of both Departments.